TedEkstrom/Ticket-System/README.md

 }

-and save i.
+and save it.
 There will probably be an update in the future.

 ![image](https://github.com/user-attachments/assets/54743df9-6d17-4a68-ad8a-10e82265ed5e)